 The plaintiff filed suit against the corporation and the majority shareholder, seeking quasi-appraisal on the ground that he lacked sufficient information to make a claim for appraisal.
 The court granted the defendants’ motion to dismiss, finding that the defendants met their duty of disclosure and that the plaintiff did not “allege adequately that the omitted information is material to the decision to seek appraisal.”
 United Capital at 1.
 It held that the plaintiff’s only available remedy is appraisal.

 Shareholder litigation attorney James G. Schwartz has been an advocate for Bay Area businesses and business owners for the past 40 years.
-To schedule a free and confidential consultation with a member of our knowledgeable and experienced team, contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation with a member of our knowledgeable and experienced team, contact us today online or at (925) 463-1073.